Information about the Helpline

 Do you have to book to call? toggle accordion content

-You don’t need to book an appointment, just phone in at any time between 12pm and 2pm on a Wednesday.
+You don’t need to book an appointment, just phone in at any time between 12pm and 2pm on a Monday or Wednesday.
 You are free to stay on the phone for up to one hour and can end the conversation at any point.

 Is the service women only?toggle accordion content